 | Refrigerator, light, inverter (small) | NOVA Base 150Ah or Core 150Ah |

-In summary: If you have a compact van or semi-integrated camper , the NOVA Base 100Ah is often ideal – especially because of its under-seat compatibility.
+In summary: If you have a compact van or semi-integrated camper , the NOVA Base 100Ah is often ideal – especially due to its under-seat compatibility.

-The information and product recommendations presented in this guide are based on general experience gained from practical experience, consulting, and product testing.
-They are intended as a guide and initial assessment.
+The information and product recommendations in this guide are based on general experience gained from practical application, consulting, and product testing.
+They serve as a guide and initial assessment.

-Please note that every vehicle, every solar system, and every usage situation is unique.
-Our information therefore does not constitute a guarantee or binding commitment .
-Always check the technical requirements of your system carefully or seek individual advice from our team.
+Please note that every vehicle, solar system, and usage situation is unique.
+Therefore, our information does not constitute a guarantee or binding commitment .
+Always carefully check the technical requirements of your system or seek individual advice from our team.

-Tip: Unsure?
-Our team is a campervan expert—we'll be happy to help you find the right battery for your vehicle type and installation location.
+Tip: Are you unsure?
+Our team is familiar with campervans – we'll gladly help you find the right battery for your vehicle type and installation location.